|Height:||9.5 - 11.5 inches|

 Small in frame, adorable in appearance and fragile in stature, the Affenpinscher is decidedly very active despite its small size.
 It will be very playful, it will monkey around, and it will play mischievous tricks.
 Coupled with its wittiness and high-spirited curiosity, you just got yourself someone to supervise.

-To place the Appenpinscher's naturally active and energetic demeanor into order, a firm and consistent obedience training is necessary.
+To place the Affenpinscher’s naturally active and energetic demeanor into order, a firm and consistent obedience training is necessary.
 Just stay patient because this breed will often test you.

 Once it is apparent that you are the one in command and that you are in alpha position, your Affenpinscher will gladly submit and its authoritarian tendency and alpha-complex will subside.

-Affenpinschers live an average lifespan of 12 to 14 years.
+The average lifespan of the Affenpinscher is 12 to 14 years.

 Despite its quite hairy appearance, owners and would-be owners would be glad to know that the Affenpinscher is not a shedder.
 In fact, you might just forget that dogs shed because this breed will shed very little or not at all.